Adopted by the Board of the Foundation on 4 June 2020.

 - managing the Foundation’s securities portfolio within the framework of the normal portfolio adopted and permitted exposure limits

-- deciding, within the framework of the investment policy adopted, on purchase and sale of the Foundation’s securities, and giving external and/or internal managers the detailed instructions that they need to execute the investment policy, or that the delegation otherwise deems appropriate
+- deciding, within the framework of the investment policy adopted, on purchase and sale of the Foundation’s securities, and giving external and/or internal managers the detailed instructions that they need to execute the investment policy, or that the committee otherwise deems appropriate

 - making decisions on selection or, where appropriate, replacement of one or more external managers